ZachyCatGames/dial-ms-media-builder/readme.md

 python builder.py --input-path in.linc --output-path out --media sdsk --second-system --enable-patches
 ```

+### Primary Handler?
+Secondary Handler?
+System Handler?
+DIAL-MS supports having two device handlers installed at a given time (well, you can have more, but good luck).
+One slot is located at 07630 and spans 0150 words, this will typically contain the LINCtape handler.
+The other slot is located at 07430 and also spans 0150 words, this slot typically contains the handler for whatever other device, if one exists, is being used (RK05, DF32, whatever).

+The two slots aren't treated any differently and can both handle accesses to any unit number, but typically the 07630 slot handles `0x` unit numbers while the 07430 slot handles `01x` unit numbers.
+For consistency, I'm continuing this convention and will also be referring to the 07630 slot as the "primary" handler and the 07430 slot as the "secondary" handler, since the "primary" handler always exists and is given earlier unit numbers.

+The "system" handler is whatever handler is responsible for taking requests to the DIAL-MS system and work areas.
+This may be eithe the primary or secondary handler.

 ### Unit Numbers
 DIAL-MS implements a set of I/O routines that abstract away direct device accesses for the user.